 Glass Spray Bottle

-Whether you’re making your own eco-friendly cleaning solutions or buying your cleaning products in bulk, this Full Circle Glass Spray Bottle will put an end to single-use plastic bottles destined for the landfill.
-I love this reusable glass spray bottle as it has a wide neck for easy filling and a silicone base to protect the glass and prevent any sliding.
+Whether you’re making your own eco-friendly cleaning solutions or buying your cleaning products in bulk, this Glass Spray Bottle will put an end to single-use plastic bottles destined for the landfill.
+I love the coloured silicone bases on these spray bottles to protect the glass and prevent any sliding.

 Kat’s Mould Be Gone Spray